A Belgian village that’s not in Belgium? Or is it? Visit the remarkable Baarle-Hertog and you might end up with more questions than answers.

-What’s more, as each house is deemed to pay taxes in the country where its front door is located, it is an old tradition in Baarle to move the front door some metres if that creates a more favourable fiscal situation.
+What’s more, as each house is deemed to pay taxes in the country where its front door is located, it is an old tradition in Baarle to move the front door some meters if that creates a more favorable fiscal situation.
 This isn’t just crazy theory; it’s crazy practice too.
 More than one family has moved their front door from one country to another.

 Is it Belgian or Dutch?

 Then there’s its name.
 You enter the village and are welcomed not only to Baarle-Hertog but also to Baarle-Nassau.
 And no, these are not different names for the same place.
 It’s not like Gent or Gand, or Bergen or Mons.
 Baarle-Hertog and Baarle-Nassau are different villages but in the same location.
 Baarle-Hertog belongs to Belgium; Baarle-Nassau belongs to the Netherlands.
 Still with me?

 Even more confusingly, these two places are made up of Belgian and Dutch pockets of land that are mixed up with each other.
 Imagine that a child has mixed up two different jigsaw puzzles, thrown all the pieces up in the air to see how they land, and then drawn lines around collections of pieces from the same puzzle.
 That’s a bit like the situation in Baarle-Hertog and Baarle-Nassau.